E-Cigarette24th November 2017

 Harm of Cigarette Smoking24th November 2017

-- A form of arthritis caused by high level of uric acid in the body, which can then deposit around joints and form needle-like crystals leading to acute painful gout attacks.
+Gout is a form of arthritis caused by high level of uric acid in the body, which can then deposit around joints and form needle-like crystals leading to acute painful gout attacks.
 Pain comes very quickly, often at night.

-- Most common part of the body affected by gout: big toe
+Most common part of the body affected by gout:

 Signs and Symptoms

 - A classic picture of gout is excruciating, sudden, unexpected and burning pain.

 - The affected joints become swollen, warm, red and painful.

 - An extremely tender joint, painful and sensitive to touch- sometimes even the weight of the bed sheet can cause severe pain.

 - Long term consumption of low dose aspirin and diuretic.

 - Certain health problems (e.g. kidney problem).